IBM/clai/README.md

 $ sudo ./BuildDockerImage.sh
 ```

+> Control flags: Note that you may have to run `BuildDockerImage.sh` without the --no-cache flag for kernel version below 4.4.0-173-generic (Trusty Tahr/ Ubuntu 14.04 LTS).

 The end of a successful build process (this can take a while) should resemble the following output:

 ```